Workflow

 Remarks

-To bypass the limitations of the user interface and (1), work with more than five states, (2), set pre-defined initial state probabilities and/or transition repartition factors, or (3), set parameters for individual molecules, simulation parameters can be loaded from external files; see Pre-set parameters for more information.
+To bypass the limitations of the user interface and (1), work with more than five states, (2), set pre-defined initial state probabilities and/or exit probabilities together with state lifetimes, or (3), set parameters for individual molecules to induce heterogeneity in the sample, simulation parameters can be loaded from external files; see Pre-set parameters for more information.

 Updating intensity data and writing SMVs to files can be relatively time consuming depending on which camera characteristics are chosen; see Camera SNR characteristics for more information.